 Vera Eisenberg, a.k.a.
-The Strudel Queen, shares her recipe for her famous Apple Strudel, one of her many renditions of this classic, sophisticated pastry.
-Sweet and savory versions of her strudel available at Chef Amanda Freitag’s revamped Empire Diner in NYC.
+The Strudel Queen, shares her recipe for her famous apple strudel filling, one of her many renditions on this classic, sophisticated pastry, which include sweet and savory versions.
+Thanks Vera!

 Makes enough for 3 strudels or 15 servings